-The NZISM is a practitioner's manual tailored to meet the needs of agency information security executives as well as vendors, contractors and consultants who provide information and technology services to agencies.
-This version continues to update and enhance the technical and security guidance for government departments and agencies to support good information assurance practices.
+The NZISM is a manual tailored to meet the needs of agency information security executives as well as practitioners, vendors, contractors and consultants who provide information and technology services within or to agencies.
+This version continues the regular update and enhancement of the technical and security guidance for government departments and agencies to support good information assurance practices.
 It is consistent with recognised international standards to support agencies' own approaches to risk management.